molpopgen/fwdpp/doc/md/policies.md

 };
 ~~~

-What does a mutation policy (model) need to do?  __{The answer is that a single call to the mutation model function (or function object) must return a single instance of the simulation's mutation type with a count of 1.__
+What does a mutation policy (model) need to do?  __The answer is that a single call to the mutation model function (or function object) must return a single instance of the simulation's mutation type with a count of 1.__

 ### Example: the infinitely-many sites model of mutation